rayova/cdk-ecs-keycloak/README.md

 Keycloak is an open-source identity and access management server.
 With it, you can add authentication to your apps and secure services with little fuss.

-## But Keycloak on ECS over Cognito?
+## But why Keycloak on ECS over Cognito?

 - Account linking doesn't break down in Keycloak when the user signed up with a social account and now wants to set a password
 - User-oriented account management console